UniqueNetwork/mass-nfts-doc/generate.md

 ### 5.1 Generate images and metadata

-> ✏️ Set the desired number of generated NFTs in the config.js file, fill in the `desiredCount` property.
+> ✏️ Set the desired number of generated NFTs in the config.js file and fill in the `desiredCount` property.

 Open the VS Code terminal, as we did in step 1.2, and run the following command: